fosterrath-mila/ift6759/projects/project1/introduction.md

 A visualization of the GOES-13 imagery along with the measured GHI of the SURFRAD stations is available [here](https://drive.google.com/file/d/12myylJZ_pDEORjvMpoHv-10O4HZIwW2y).

-GOES-13 imagery is available from 2010 to 2015 at 15-minute intervals.
+GOES-13 imagery is available from April 2010 to December 2016, inclusively, at 15-minute intervals.
 The availability of this data is not perfect, and some files may be missing.
-The imagery channels themselves main also contain pixels tagged as "missing" or "unavailable".
-It will be up to you to handle these edge cases.
+The imagery channels themselves may also contain pixels tagged as "missing" or "unavailable".
+It will be up to you to handle these edge cases (filling in missing values, dealing with NaNs, etc.).
+You will have access to the data ranging from April 2010 to December 2015, inclusively.
 The 2016 data is reserved for our final (blind) test set.
+While this is technically publicly available data, we ask you **not to use 2016 data to train your models**.

 The SURFRAD stations provide GHI measurements at 1-minute intervals.
-To simplify the registration of GOES-13 and SURFRAD data sources, we provide a [metadata catalog](dataframe.md) in the form of a Pandas dataframe.
+To simplify the registration of GOES-13 and SURFRAD data sources and to ensure uniformity among data, we provide a [metadata catalog](dataframe.md) in the form of a Pandas dataframe.
 In that dataframe, the SURFRAD measurements are smoothed to 15-minute intervals using a moving average.
 The SURFRAD measurements may also contain missing values in the form of NaNs.
 Once again, it is up to the students to handle these issues.